How to buy Fedex (FDX) shares in Australia

 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
-The company's FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; time-critical transportation services; and cross-border e-commerce technology and e-commerce transportation solutions.
-Its FedEx Ground segment provides day-certain delivery services to businesses and residences.
-The company's FedEx Freight segment offers less-than-truckload freight transportation services.
-As of May 31, 2021, this segment had approximately 29,000 vehicles and 400 service centers.
-Its FedEx Services segment provides sales, marketing, information technology, communications, customer service, technical support, billing and collection, and back-office function services.
-The company's Corporate, Other and Eliminations segment offers integrated supply chain management solutions, specialty transportation, customs brokerage, and global ocean and air freight forwarding services; and an array of document and business services, and retail access to its customers for its package transportation businesses.
-The company was founded in 1971 and is based in Memphis, Tennessee.
+It operates through FedEx Express, FedEx Ground, FedEx Freight, and FedEx Services segments.
+The FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; and time-critical transportation services.
+The FedEx Ground segment provides small-package ground delivery services.
+The FedEx Freight segment offers less-than-truckload freight transportation services.
+The FedEx Services segment provides sales, marketing, information technology, communications, customer service, technical support, billing and collection, and back-office support services.
+In addition, the company offers supply chain management solutions; and air and ocean cargo transportation, specialty transportation, customs brokerage, and trade management tools and data.
+The company was founded in 1971 and is headquartered in Memphis, Tennessee.